NOTE: This version of the documentation tracks unstable development happening on A-Frame’s

 masterbranch.
 If you wish to try it out, grab the unstable build.
 Otherwise, head to the documentation for the current 0.9.0 version

-The fastest way to start playing from within the browser.
+The fastest way is to start playing from within the browser.

 Glitch provides an online code editor with instant deployment and hosting of web sites.
 The editor supports both front-end and back-end code as well as multiple files and directories.
 Glitch lets us remix (i.e., copy) existing projects and make them our own and instantly host and deploy changes for everyone to see.